OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 The `id` name/value pair MAY be included if the server is using OData 2.0 and MUST be included if the server is using OData 3.0.

-The value of the `properties` name/value pair MUST be an array.
-It MAY contain a JSON object for each NavigationProperty.
-See [Representing a NavigationProperty](#representinganavigationproperty) for details.
+The value of the `properties` name/value pair MUST be a Json object.
+It SHOULD contain a name/value pair for each NavigationProperty.
+See [Representing NavigationProperty Metadata](#representingnavigationpropertymetadata) for details.

 The `actions` name/value pair MAY be included in a response if the server is advertising actions.
 See [Entity Metadata for Actions](#entitymetadataforactions) for details.